NWChemEx/PluginPlay/dox/AdvancedAppFlow.md

 - `super_app_name` essentially the namespace to place the app within
 - `app_name` this is the name for the "concept of the" app.
-Basically in an object-oriented analogy it's the equivalent of naming the class the defines the app.
-It can be thought of as defining the fields the app has via the `AppInfo` instance.
+Basically in an object-oriented analogy it's the equivalent of a class.
 - `app_key` completing the analogy this is the equivalent of an instance of a class.
-Basically it has a particular state which may be different than some other running version of the same app.
 - `app` same as in the basic case, this is the actual callable to use
 - `info` this is the `AppInfo` instance defining the parameters and meta-data for the app.